Skip to content

 What interest rate should I use in future value calculations?

 It depends on what you are calculating.
 For savings accounts or CDs, use the actual stated rate.
-For investment portfolios, historical stock market returns have averaged roughly 7–10% annually before inflation — many planners use 6–7% as a conservative long-term estimate.
-For mortgage paydown comparisons, use your actual mortgage interest rate.
+For investment portfolios, historical stock market returns have averaged roughly 7–10% annually — many planners use 6–7% as a conservative long-term estimate.
+For mortgage paydown comparisons, use your actual mortgage interest rate as the benchmark.

 Does inflation affect future value?

 Yes.
 Future value calculations typically use nominal rates.
-To understand the real purchasing power of your future money, you would subtract the expected inflation rate from your return.
+To understand the real purchasing power of your future money, subtract the expected inflation rate from your return.
 A 7% return with 3% inflation gives you roughly 4% real return.
-Our worksheet uses nominal rates — keep inflation in mind when interpreting the results.
+The calculator above uses nominal rates — keep inflation in mind when interpreting the results for long time horizons.

 How does this relate to my mortgage?

 Your mortgage interest rate is the cost of borrowing money — and it is the benchmark against which every alternative use of your cash should be measured.
 If your mortgage rate is 7%, any alternative investment needs to return more than 7% to justify not paying down the mortgage instead.
-Future value math helps you make that comparison objectively.
+If your rate is 5%, the math may favor investing.
+Future value math helps you make that comparison objectively — with real numbers rather than intuition.

 Back To Top